 Take proactive steps to secure your devices and your personally identifiable information before you travel.
 Leave at home any electronic equipment you don't need during your travel, and if you take it, protect it.
 Be sure you:

 Be vigilant about where and how you use your devices, and don't be lulled into a false sense of security.
 Make sure you:

-- Keep your devices secure in airports, hotels and restaurants, etc.
+- Keep your devices secure in public places such as airports, hotels and restaurants.

 - Be aware of your surroundings and take care that nobody is trying to steal information from you by looking at your device screen when you use it.

 - Consider using a privacy screen on your laptop.

 Be cautious while using public Wi-Fi

 Some threats – device theft, for example – are obvious, but others will be invisible, such as data thieves trying to pick off passwords to compromise your personally identifiable information or access your accounts.
 You may be especially vulnerable in locations with public Wi-Fi, including internet cafes, coffee shops, book stores, travel agencies, clinics, libraries, airports and hotels.
 Some helpful tips:

 - Don't use the same passwords or PIN numbers abroad that you use in the United States.

 - Do not use the public Wi-Fi to make online purchases or access bank accounts.